cloudera-labs/cloudera.cluster/docs/freeipa.md

 ### Existing FreeIPA

-This case is simple:
+Set `krb5_kdc_host` to your FreeIPA server hostname.
+The role `infrastructure/krb5_client` will then install the FreeIPA client and enroll it with the designated server.

-Please set `krb5_kdc_host` to you FreeIPA server hostname.
+If you wish to suppress the enrollment, say you have already established enrollment outside of the automation, you can set the `freeipa_enroll` parameter to `false`.

 ### Playbook-provisioned